rawdiv/bluemind/RENDER_DEPLOYMENT.md

 # Deploying to Render

-This guide will walk you through deploying the Brahma AI Chatbot to Render.
+This guide will walk you through deploying the Blue Mind Chatbot to Render.

 ## Option 1: Deploy with render.yaml (Recommended)